What is Recruiting and Who Can Participate?

 While the majority of entry-level on-campus interviewing occurs during Fall Term, recruiting occurs at lower levels during other terms for employers with later hiring cycles.
 Internship recruiting occurs year round.
-See How To Guides, Dartmouth Recruiting Calendar, and log into DartBoard to browse opportunities under the Recruiting tab and apply.
+See our How-To Instructions, Dartmouth Recruiting Calendar, and log into DartBoard to browse opportunities under the Recruiting tab and apply.

 Employers also host info sessions, coffee chats and other events at the beginning of winter, spring, and summer term.
 Students who attend can learn about individual organizations, their opportunities, application processes, and chat with alums who are currently working there.
 See Employer Event Tips.